 Symmetrical balance is used in formal landscapes when one side of the landscape is a mirror image of the opposite side.
 These landscapes often use geometric patterns on walkways, planting beds, and even the way plants are pruned into shapes.
 Asymmetrical balance, also known as informal equilibrium, differs from one side to the other and seems to be relaxing and fluid.

+When it comes to deciding how to design your outdoor space, there are some basic principles you should keep in mind.
 DIY enthusiasts must first learn the basic design elements that underlie the discipline of landscape design.
 The repetition of the shape is essential for the creation of the pattern, which is the basic organizational structure of the landscape.